boooooommmmmm/COMP90050-Advanced-Database-System/week6-7.md

 ### Optimistic Locking

-Don't take lock when read it, -> Only need to take locks when necessary. (commit)
+Don't take lock when read it, -> Only need to take locks when necessary (commit).

 Lock as short as possible -> minimum locking